QuentinRa/blog.quentinra.dev/proj/extreme-programming/index.md

 * [User stories](mdd/user-stories.md)
 * [Class diagram](mdd/class.md)
 * [Sequence diagram](mdd/seq.md)
-* And now code the application
+* And now code the application.
+Using StarUML you can generate Java code from UML.

 Since I don't like wasting my time to fit a method pattern, I think you should